Minkowski Decomposition of Associahedra and Related Combinatorics: A remark on cyclohedra

-In order to simplify Equation~(\ref{horrible_equation}) for~$y_I$, we first study the potential contribution of a diagonal~$\delta$ that occurs on the right-hand side of~(\ref{horrible_equation}).
-Since $\delta$ is a diagonal of the up and down interval decomposition of some non-empty subset~$J\subseteq I\subset [n]$, we know that~$\delta$ must be a proper diagonal of~$Q_c$.
+The proof is not difficult but long and convoluted, so we first outline the proof.
+The goal is to simplify the rewritten Equation~(\ref{horrible_equation}) for~$y_I$ stated above.
+To that respect, we first study the potential contribution of a proper diagonal~$\delta$ that occurs in the sum on the right-hand side.
 Given such a diagonal~$\delta$, we study which sets $S\subseteq I$ satisfy $\delta\in\mathcal D_S$ in order to collect all terms that involve~$z_{R_\delta}^c$.
-The corresponding sum vanishes often.
-This result is obtained by a case study that depends on the up and down interval decomposition type of~$R_\delta$, so we essentially analyse the cases where $R_\delta$ is of type $(1,0)$, $(1,1)$, $(1,2)$, and subcases thereof.
+We will show that the corresponding sum vanishes often.
+This result is obtained by a case study that depends on the type of the up and down interval decomposition of~$R_\delta$.
+Since the up and down interval decomposition of $R_\delta$ is of type $(1,0)$, $(1,1)$ or $(1,2)$ for any proper diagonal~$\delta$, we study these cases in detail.
 After the necessary information is deduced for every possible diagonal~$\delta$, we further simplify the formula for~$y_I$ by another case study that distinguishes whether $\gamma$ or $\Gamma$ is element of~$\Do_c$ or~$\Up_c$.